Schwetzingen: 19th and 20th century

-In 1759 Schwetzingen received permission to host markets and was developed into a baroque city through the 18th century.
-In 1803 all the territories of the Palatine electorate east of the Rhine, including Schwetzingen were absorbed into the Grand Duchy of Baden and the castle became a residence of the Grand Dukes of Baden.
-In 1833 Schwetzingen was elevated to city status by Leopold, Grand Duke of Baden.
+In 1803, as a result of the Final Recess (Reichsdeputationshauptschluss), the town, along with the entire Electoral Palatinate on the right bank of the Rhine, was ceded to the Grand Duchy of Baden and elevated to the status of Amt (district seat).
+In 1833, Grand Duke Leopold granted the Schwetzingen city rights.
 The beginning of industrialization in Schwetzingen in the year 1850 made the city an important seat of cigar factories and canneries.
 Also, the cultivation of asparagus gained importance and has remained one of Schwetzingen's claims to fame.